gokulmInfy/m2x-particle-core/README.md

 M2X API Key
 -----------

 Once you [register](https://m2x.att.com/signup) for an AT&amp;T M2X account, an API key is automatically generated for you.
 This key is called a _Primary Master Key_ and can be found in the _Master Keys_ tab of your [Account Settings](https://m2x.att.com/account).
-This key cannot be edited nor deleted, but it can be regenerated.
+This key cannot be edited or deleted, but it can be regenerated.
 It will give you full access to all APIs.

-However, you can also create a _Data Source API Key_ associated with a given Data Source (Feed).
-You can use the Data Source API key to access the streams belonging to that Data Source.
+However, you can also create a _Device API Key_ associated with a given Device, you can use the Device API key to access the streams belonging to that Device.

 You can customize this variable in the following line in the examples: